-Next, we show that $j_*(\mc F)$ is torsion-free on $U$; i.e., $j_*(\mc F)(O)$ is a torsion-free $\mc O_U(O)$-module for every affine open subset $O$ of $U$.
-After replacing $U$ by an arbitrary such $O$ and replacing $V$ by $O \cap V$, we may assume that $U$ is the spectrum of a reduced ring $R$, and prove that $j_*(\mc F)(U)$ is a torsion-free $R$-module.
-Note that by \cite[Lemmas~0EMA, 05C3]{stacks}, the set of zero-divisors in $R$ is the union of the minimal primes of $R$; or equivalently, the set of elements of $R$ that vanish at the generic point of some irreducible component of $U$ (i.e., at one of the points of codimension zero).
+It remains to show that $j_*(\ms F)$ is torsion-free on $U$; i.e., $j_*(\ms F)(O)$ is a torsion-free $\mc O_U(O)$-module for every affine open subset $O$ of $U$.
+After replacing $U$ by an arbitrary such $O$ and replacing $V$ by $O \cap V$, we may assume that $U$ is an affine scheme $\Spec(R)$, and prove that $j_*(\ms F)(U)$ is a torsion-free $R$-module.
+By \cite[Lemmas~05AR, 05C3]{stacks}, the set of zero-divisors in $R$ is the union of the associated primes of $R$; and by hypothesis this is the set of elements of $R$ that vanish at the generic point of some irreducible component of $U$ (i.e., at one of the points of codimension zero).
 For the same reason, the corresponding statement holds for the zero divisors in $R'$, where $\Spec(R')$ is any affine open subset of $U$.